Vakihito/Face-extraction/README.md

 ## Notebooks

+Since the project is already to extense I tried explaining only the notebooks from V1 face extraction, but for the last topic ( aplication ) I made all versions available.

 Please see the following tutorial notebooks for a guide on how to use this project
 1. **Image Feature Extraction**
     - **Image Feature Extraction** : Extracting features from the images using SIFT descriptors and training the kmeans model in order to describe the images via a BOVW | [notebook](https://colab.research.google.com/drive/**1J5B1rTAGaAfFelf8P9d4lXzjjH1j_WBr**#scrollTo=rLKUJZz0eCGp)